ELevate

 Said issues may be severe,

-To that end, we highly recommend never running ELevate on a system without a backup ready.
+To that end, we highly recommend never running ELevate on a system without a full server backup/snapshot ready.

 Ideally, perform a trial run in a disposable environment, like a VM or a sandbox, to verify that migration functions as expected before you attempt to migrate a system.